threadLord/ImageCacheLibrary/README.md

-**AsyncImageView**
+**ImageCacheLibrary**

-*AsyncImageView* is a Swift package that provides an asynchronous image view for SwiftUI.
+*ImageCacheLibrary* is a Swift package that provides an asynchronous image view (**AsyncImageView**) for SwiftUI.
 It allows you to load images from URLs and cache them efficiently.

 **Installation**
-You can add AsyncImageView to your project using Swift Package Manager.
+You can add ImageCacheLibrary to your project using Swift Package Manager.
 In Xcode, go to *File > Swift Packages > Add Package Dependency* and enter the repository URL:

 https://github.com/threadLord/ImageCacheLibrary.git